-The Simple Year blog is in its third year as a platform for those with a year-long Simple Living Project and is currently looking for its fourth story teller.
+The Simple Year blog is a platform for those with a year-long Simple Living Project and is currently looking for its fourth story teller.

 Huh?
 Imagine an online version of some reality show in which the participants change each season.
 Although, we fly our freak flags a bit lower than your standard cable network reality stars, but we are giving you a glimpse of our daily trials and tribulations as we attempt year-long simple living projects.

 The Simple Year was started in April, 2012 by Kerry and family as a journal in their attempt to Buy Nothing New for a Year.
 In the beginning the blog was just a first person narrative read by a few family and friends.

 And then others began to take notice and started to read the story with all of its ups and downs.
 Slowly, The Simple Year year gained an audience.
 As the year of buying nothing new grew to a close, Kerry decided she had written enough about the subject.
 But, she didn’t want to lose the momentum of The Simple Year and wasn’t ready to abandon the site to become one of those blog equivalents of a a ghost town or a nearly empty strip mall with only a Chinese Buffet and a We Buy Gold Store– from vibrant to abandoned.

 So she decided to give someone else a shot at telling their story via The Simple Year and advertised for a replacement–someone else who had a Simple Year (2) in them.

 And so Kandice and her upper middle class family documented their year long attempt to shed their swank neighborhood and all the social and material trappings that go along with it in order to live a more “meaningful life”.

 To find out more about Kandice and her project, visit here for her details.

 The Simple Year’s third writer was Kim who documented her attempts to improve her life by making other lives better.
 She calls it conscious kindness and is finding out it being kind complicates or simplifies.
 Start Here to read about Kim’s project.